bkuschak/cmsis_dap_tcp_esp32/README.md

 - In JTAG mode, an optional GPIO pin can be used to drive the TRST signal, but this is typically not required.
 - A separate GPIO may be used to control an activity LED.
-- Typical performance: flashing a 64KB firmware image to the STM32F103 completes in about 6 seconds, including erase, program, and verify.
-(The same operation using remote_bitbang takes more than 20 minutes).
+- Typical performance: flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
+The Blue Pill takes about 6 seconds for a 64KB image.
+Performance also depends on the quality of your WiFi network.

 ![pinout](img/xiao_esp32c6_pinout.png)